LIVESTOCK HEALTH (PARASITES) – WELL DETAILED

 Fasciola hepatica is more common.

-It is commonly found in the liver and bile duct of cattle, sheep and goats.
+It is commonly found in the liver and bile ducts of cattle, sheep and goats.

 Life Cycle of the Liver Fluke